eesahasan1/Data-Engineering-Repository/docker_sql/README.md

-# Setting up a postgreSQL database in docker and ingesting data
+# Setting up a PostgreSQL Database in Docker for Ingesting data and Data Analysis

-## This guide outlines the process for setting up a PostgreSQL database in a Docker container and ingesting data for analysis.
+## This project outlines the process for setting up a PostgreSQL database in a Docker container and ingesting data for analysis.

 ### Prerequisites
 - Docker installed and running
-- Basic knowledge of command-line interfaces and Docker commands
+- Basic knowledge of command-line interfaces, Docker commands, and pandas

+#
 ### Running a PostgreSQL Docker Container

-Run the following command in the terminal to pull and run the PostgreSQL container:
+Run the following command in cli to start a PostgreSQL container:
 ```bash
 docker run -d \
 -e POSTGRES_USER="root" \